juji-io/datalevin/planner.md

 entities and their relationship become cheaper.

-On the other hand, RDF stores often have a very limited number of properties even for huge datasets, whereas Datomic-like stores may have many more attributes and they are often specialized.
+On the other hand, RDF stores often have a very limited number of properties even for huge datasets, whereas Datomic-like stores may have many more attributes.
+Fortunately, they are often specialized.
 For example, the set of attributes for a class of entities are often unique.
-There might be overlapping attributes shared by multiple entity classes, but most attributes are used by only one class of entities.
+There are overlapping attributes shared by multiple entity classes, but they are rare.
 Therefore, leveraging grouping of attributes could have greater benefits.

 ## New index: `EnCla`